aveao/ownshot/README.md

 `public static int ssnamelength = 4;`

-Eeplace 4 with the length you want it to be.
+Replace 4 with the length you want it to be.

 ###How can I use this?